brandur/sorg/content/drafts/canonical-log-lines.md

 ```

 And as easily as that, I have a data set of all merchants who are probably
-candidates to have their TLS floor raised.
+candidates to have their `minimum_tls_version` raised.

 ## Implementation (#implementation)

 Middleware makes a good home for implementing canonical log lines.
 This
-middleware will generally live close to the top of the stack and inject an
+middleware will generally be installed close to the top of the stack and inject
-object through context (i.e. `env` in Rack) which is populated by downstream
+an object through context (i.e. `env` in Rack) which is populated by downstream
 components before being finalized and emitted by the logging middleware.

 For example, the logging middleware might inject an object with a `request_id`
 field which will then be populated downstream by a "request ID" middleware
 after it extracts one from an incoming request's headers.

-We use Ruby as an example here, but the basic of canonical log line is
+Below is a basic implementation.
+Although Ruby code is provided here, the same
-trivially applicable to any technology stack.
+basic concept can easily be applied to any technology stack.

-A basic implementation:

 ``` ruby
 # A type containing fields that we'd like to populate for the final canonical